home-assistant/home-assistant.io/source/_integrations/dnsip.markdown

 {% configuration_basic %}
 Resolver:
-  description: "You may override the default nameservers that are being used by setting any nameserver you like."
+  description: "You may override the default nameservers that are being used by setting any nameserver IP address you like, for example `1.1.1.1`.
+Optionally, a port other than the default `:53` may be specified, for example `208.67.222.222:5353`"
 {% endconfiguration_basic %}